ashfurrow/blog/source/blog/2019-03-25-learning-from-other-programming-communities.html.markdown

         response: "I guess..."
       },
       {
-        message: "Apple's problems aren't your problems.
+        message: "Apple's problems aren't our problems.
 That's a value-neutral statement, so if you have feelings about it, interrogate them.
 I guarantee you'll learn something.",
         response: "Okay so what else is wrong with native iOS development?"
       },
       {